TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 - **Static:** This renders and shows the HTML version;

-- **Interactive:** This renders and shows the JSON version and as such requires extension `Sphinx/reStructuredText Documentation Viewer (restdoc)`_.
+- **Interactive:** This renders and shows the JSON version and as such requires extension :ter:`Sphinx/reStructuredText Documentation Viewer (restdoc) <restdoc>`.
 In addition, this layout features an integrated :ref:`reStructuredText editor <sphinx-documentation-editor>` to let you quickly edit and recompile a given chapter;

 - **PDF:** This renders and shows the PDF version and as such requires either :program:`pdflatex` or :program:`rst2pdf`:

   .. figure:: ../../Images/render_pdf.png
       :alt: Render a documentation as PDF

-.. _`Sphinx/reStructuredText Documentation Viewer (restdoc)`: http://typo3.org/extensions/repository/view/restdoc

 Internals